algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

                                    * b[n / 8 * k + y / 8 + j];
 ```

-There is also a way to do fewer arithmetic operations — [the Strassen algorithm](/hpc/external-memory/oblivious/#strassen-algorithm) — but it has a large constant factor, and it is only efficient for [very large matrices](https://arxiv.org/pdf/1605.01078.pdf) ($n > 4000$), where we typically have to use either multiprocessing or some approximate dimensionality-reducing methods anyway.
+There is also an approach that performs asymptotically fewer arithmetic operations — [the Strassen algorithm](/hpc/external-memory/oblivious/#strassen-algorithm) — but it has a large constant factor, and it is only efficient for [very large matrices](https://arxiv.org/pdf/1605.01078.pdf) ($n > 4000$), where we typically have to use either multiprocessing or some approximate dimensionality-reducing methods anyway.

 <!-- for which we typically use multi-threading anyway -->

 ## Generalizations

-FMA also supports 64-bit floating-point numbers, but it does not support integers: you need to perform addition and multiplication separately, which projects to decreased performance.
-If you can guarantee that all intermediate results can be represented exactly as a 32- or 64-bit floating-point number (which is [often the case](/hpc/arithmetic/errors/)), it may be better to convert them to and from floats.
+FMA also supports 64-bit floating-point numbers, but it does not support integers: you need to perform addition and multiplication separately, which results in decreased performance.
+If you can guarantee that all intermediate results can be represented exactly as 32- or 64-bit floating-point numbers (which is [often the case](/hpc/arithmetic/errors/)), it may be faster to just convert them to and from floats.

 You can also apply the same trick to other similar computations.
 One example is the "min-plus matrix multiplication," which is defined as: